qsnake/gpaw/doc/install/BGP/performance.rst

 3 spatial dimentions and a T-dimension.
 For optimum efficiency, we must simultaneously satisfy at least two distinct communications patterns due to different parts of the DFT calculation: a) H*Psi products
-b) diagonalization.
+b) parallel dense linear algebra, pdgemm for calculating inner produtors.
 This can only be accomplished with a 4-dimensional (or higher) network.

 The domain decomposition can be specified on the ``gpaw-python`` command line with ``--domain-decomposition=Nx,Ny,Nz`` and band parallelization with ``--state-parallelization=B``.
-Here *N* bands are divided into *B* groups.
-It was empirically determined that you need to have *N/B > 256*.
+Here *nbands* is divided into *B* groups.
+It was empirically determined that you need to have *nbands/B > 256* for reasonable performance.
+It is possible to get away with smaller values, *N/B < 256*, with fairly large domains.
+Additionally, *nbands/B* integer divisible.
+It is also required that *nbands/B/K*, where *K* is the blocking factor, be integer divisible as well (more information about *K* below) in the  DCMF_EAGER section.

 It will be necessary to have the combined band-domain decomposition match the partition dimension exactly, i.e. ::

   {Nx, Ny, Nz, B} = {Px, Py, Pz, T},